brudnak/linode-docker-cattle/README.md

 # Rancher Specific Variables
 rancher_bootstrap_password = "whatever-password-your-want-for-rancher"

+dockerhub = "defaults to rancher/rancher but you may want rancherlabs etc"

 # List/array or objects.
 However many objects you have in this list/array is how many Rancher/Linode instances will be created
 rancher_instances = [{
   rancher_version : "v2.7.1",